penkin/penkin.github.io/_posts/2025-07-07-ai-in-software-development.md

 ## Final thoughts

 I really love where this is going so far, it's really interesting using and playing with all these shiny toys.
-This however are still in flux.
+They are however still in flux.
 So keep playing, don't tie into any one service.
 They are all improving and evolving.
 Try things out and see where it takes you.